umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 ### `keepTrendMiddles`

-Take in a list of numbers and return a list of numbers keeping only those numbers from the original list for which the number and both of its adjacent values return true if applied to `allSatisfy: (prev: number, curr: numer, next: number) => boolean` in the same order.
+Take in a list of numbers and return a list of numbers keeping only those numbers from the original list for which the number and both of its adjacent values return true if applied to `allSatisfy: (prev: number, curr: number, next: number) => boolean` in the same order.

 ### `keepLocalMaxima`